AHM-Saiful-Islam/AHM-Saiful-Islam/README.md

 - 👋 Hi, I’m @AHM-Saiful-Islam
-- 👀 I’m interested in Software development.
+- 👀 I’m interested in Software development & currently, I’m working as a junior software developer with Kotlin programming.
-- 🌱 I’m a junior software developer with Kotlin programming & learning software Engineering with Python programming.
+- 🌱 I’m learning software Engineering with Python programming.
 - 💞️ I’m looking to collaborate on the Software development project.
 - 📫 You can reach me via mail, IAHMSAIFUL@GMAIL.COM